dendronhq/dendron-site/vault/dendron.release.changelog.md

 ### Features

-- **schemas:** live schema updates ([868a125](https://github.com/dendronhq/dendron/commit/868a125a0f07dcbfb5cbeb5dd04d05ab7556e12b))
+#### Live schema updates
 - schema changes are now updated in realtime. no more `Reload Index`
 - NOTE: this doesn't yet apply to `Show Schema Graph`. you'll still need to run `Reload Index` to see the changes in the graph

 ### Enhancements